zedeus/nitter/public/md/about.md

 * No JavaScript or ads
 * All requests go through the backend, client never talks to Twitter
 * Prevents Twitter from tracking your IP or JavaScript fingerprint
-* Unofficial API (no rate limits or developer account required)
+* Uses Twitter's unofficial API (no rate limits or developer account required)
 * Lightweight (for [@nim_lang](/nim_lang), 60KB vs 784KB from twitter.com)
 * RSS feeds
 * Themes